Simply Irresistible (film): Production

 According to Mark Tarlov, the director, the conception of the film arose from "intersection of eating and drinking and romance [...] part of my interest with the movie was this idea of being able to bend reality.
 How food and wine actually bends time and space [...] the whole Einsteinian view of bending time and space based on your position relative to the events that are happening."

 Tarlov's wife, Judith Roberts, wrote the screenplay based on a story co-developed by Roberts and Tarlov.
 According to Tarlov, "the script was about a middle-aged young woman [...] who had never found romance before because she never found her passion.
 And when she found her passion—which was cooking—romance followed."

-The director pitched the film to Holly Hunter, who he intended to play the lead role, but the studio did not want her to play the part.
+Tarlov pitched the film to Holly Hunter, who he intended to play the lead role, but the studio did not want her to play the part.
 Sarah Jessica Parker was then wanted, but the studio felt she was too old for the part.
-The character was then rewritten to a 20 year old woman with Sarah Michelle Gellar landing the role.
+The character was then rewritten to a 20-year-old woman with Sarah Michelle Gellar landing the role.
 The studio wanted to cash in on her success from Buffy the Vampire Slayer.